hiddsd/foxytale/README.md

 The project was built as a part of my master thesis: „Vergleich von „Backend-as-a-Service“ – Anbietern für die Umsetzung in einer IOS Social-Media APP“, to review Facebook Parse Backend as a Service against other Baas provider.
 Due to the shutting down of Parse the APP is no longer available in the APP store.

+The original App was developed using the AFNetworking 2.0 Framework, with self programmed and hosted backend.
+For comparison of different BaaS providers parts oft he app where also implemented with Quickblox BaaS